carmelgafa/carmelgafa.com/content/post/_index.md

 ---
-title: POST
+title: Post
-description: 'Posts Section'
+description: 'Blog'
 ---

-You'll add here a general introduction of your posts.
+Notes on the stuff I'm currently working on.